Camassia quamash: Distribution and habitat

 The species is native to western North America in large areas of southern Canada and the northwestern United States, from British Columbia and Alberta to California and east from Washington state to Montana and Wyoming.

 Though the once-immense spreads of camas lands have diminished because of modern developments and agriculture, numerous camas prairies and marshes may still be seen today.
 In the Great Basin, expanded settlement by whites accompanied by turning cattle and hogs onto camas prairies greatly diminished food available to native tribes and increased tension between Native Americans and settlers and travelers.
 Both the Bannock and Nez Perce Wars began after Nez Perce became incensed at the failure of the US government to uphold treaties, and at settlers who plowed up their camas prairies, which they depended on for subsistence.

 Cultivation

-This bulbflower naturalizes well in gardens.
+This bulb flower naturalizes well in gardens.
 The bulb grows best in well-drained soil high in humus.
 It will grow in lightly shaded forest areas and on rocky outcrops as well as in open meadows or prairies.
-Additionally it is found growing alongside streams and rivers.
+Additionally, it is found growing alongside streams and rivers.
 The plants may be divided in autumn after the leaves have withered.
-Additionally the plant spreads by seed rather than by runners.
+Additionally, the plant spreads by seed rather than by runners.

+In the Pacific Northwest, Lekwungen peoples and others have cultivated kwetlal bulbs since precolonial times.
+Kwetlal has been promoted as a good replacement for invasive species for environmental and cultural restoration.